gcc-mirror/gcc/libcody/README.md

 `INCLUDE-TRANSLATE $header [$flags]`

 The header name, `$header`, is the fully resolved header name, in the above-mentioned unambiguous filename form.
-The response will either be a BOOL response indicating translation (TRUE) or textual inclusion (FALSE).
-Alternatively a PATHNAME response can directly name the CMI, and implies translation, this possibly elides a subsequent `MODULE-IMPORT` request.
+The response will either be a BOOL response indicating textual inclusion, or a PATHNAME response naming the CMI for such translation.
+The BOOL value is TRUE, if the header is known to be a textual header, and FALSE if nothing is known about it -- the latter might cause diagnostics about incomplete knowledge.

 ### GCC LTO Messages